lpsinger/userguide/analysis/searches.rst

 | | (SNEWS)             |           |           |                                                                 |
 +-----------------------+-----------+-----------+-----------------------------------------------------------------+

-In addition, RAVEN will calculate coincident false alarm rates, one including only timing information (temporal) and one including GRB/GW sky map information (space-time) as well.
+In addition, RAVEN will calculate coincident :term:`FARs <FAR>`, one including only timing information (temporal) and one including GRB/GW sky map information (space-time) as well.
 RAVEN is currently under review and is planned to be able to trigger preliminary alerts once this is finished.

 **LLAMA** [#LLAMA1]_ [#LLAMA2]_ The `Low-Latency Algorithm for Multi-messenger Astrophysics <http://gwhen.com>`__